tanzu-build/jenkins/README.md

 [`tanzu build`](https://github.com/tanzu-build/jenkins/blob/main/TanzuBuild.md)

 ## TODO:
-- Attach a webhook from repo
+- Add instructions on how to trigger the pipleine through a webhook from repo
+- Add support other than Docker registry
 - Add instructions to add Custom CA to builder
-- Add support other than Docker registry